kevinlu4588/kevinlu4588.github.io/content/_index.md

         shape: circle # Options: circle (default), square, rounded
   - block: markdown
     content:
-      title: '📚 My Research'
-      subtitle: ''
+      title: '📰 News'
       text: |-

+        - **September 2025** - "When are Concepts Erased in Diffusion Models?" accepted to NeurIPS 2025!
+        - **Jul 2025** - Started AI & ML Co-op at Takeda Pharmaceuticals
+        - **Jun 2025** - Presented research poster at CVPR 2025 (Generative Models Workshop)
+        - **Jul 2024** - Started Machine Learning Engineer Co-op at Babel Street
+        - **May 2024** - Joined Northeastern Interpretable Neural Networks Lab
+    design:
+      columns: '1'
+  # - block: markdown
+  #   content:
+  #     title: '📚 My Research'
+  #     subtitle: ''
+  #     text: |-
-        Use this area to speak to your mission.
+  #       Use this area to speak to your mission.
 I'm a research scientist in the Moonshot team at DeepMind.
 I blog about machine learning, deep learning, and moonshots.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+  #       I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.

-        Please reach out to collaborate 😃
+  #       Please reach out to collaborate 😃
-    design:
+  #   design:
-      columns: '1'
+  #     columns: '1'
-  - block: collection
+  # - block: collection
-    id: papers
+  #   id: papers
-    content:
+  #   content:
-      title: Featured Publications
+  #     title: Featured Publications
-      filters:
+  #     filters:
-        folders:
+  #       folders:
-          - publication
+  #         - publication
-        featured_only: true
+  #       featured_only: true
-    design:
+  #   design:
-      view: article-grid
+  #     view: article-grid
-      columns: 2
+  #     columns: 2
   - block: collection
     content:
       title: Recent Publications